circulosmeos/prepreprocessor/README.md

             return 1;
         }

 Note that comment lines beginning with quadruple slashes are also always extracted from the final code.
-This allows for you to take private comments.
+This allows you to make private comments to your project.

 Changing the command line to "COMPLETE_CODE 1" would have written only: